ibm-cloud-docs/Cloudant/guides/iam.md

 * [Sync-Android](https://github.com/cloudant/sync-android/)
 * [couchbackup](https://github.com/cloudant/couchbackup/)

-Each of these libraries contains data in its README.md on how to use it with either a bound application with access to the `VCAP_SERVICES` environment variable or to manually initialize the library with an API key generated within IAM.
 The libraries automatically handle retrieving IAM access tokens as required using the API keys they are initialized with.

 > **Note**: Using IAM with the VCAP initializers is currently not supported